kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   operations from the AWS-EBS in-tree plugin to EBS CSI plugin.
 Supports falling back to in-tree EBS plugin if a node does not have EBS CSI plugin installed and configured.
 Requires CSIMigration feature flag enabled.
-- `CSIMigrationAWSComplete`: Stops registering the EBS in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the AWS-EBS in-tree plugin to EBS CSI plugin.
+- `InTreePluginAWSUnregister`: Stops registering the EBS in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the AWS-EBS in-tree plugin to EBS CSI plugin.
   Requires CSIMigration and CSIMigrationAWS feature flags enabled and EBS CSI